Bastardkb/bastardkb.github.io/_includes/splinktegrated_preparation.md

 - **At all times, make sure the daughterboard is pressed against the motherboard**
 - There should be no gap between the daughterboard, the header pins, and the motherboard

+{: .tip }
+The picture below shows what correct installation looks like for the right side.
+This is for illustration purposes - the left side should look the same: no gap at all.

 ![](../assets/pics/guides/splinktegrated/7.jpg)

 - Inspect the front of the assembly: